wikimedia/mediawiki-extensions-Wikibase/client/data-bridge/README.md

 This uses the values from `.env` for configuration - create a `.env.local` file if you desire diverging values.

-* `CSR_PORT` is the port at which you can reach the development server on your machine to live-preview changes to the application
+* `CSR_PORT` is the port at which you can reach the development server on your machine to live-preview changes to the application.
+This allows development outside of MediaWiki, using a simulated environment as configured in `src/dev-entry.ts`.
 * `STORYBOOK_PORT` is the port at which you can reach the storybook server on your machine to live-preview changes in the component library
 * `NODE_ENV` is the environment to set for node.js